 - Why are you coming to the U.S. now?

 - What ties to the U.S. did you keep while you were away?

 The CBP officer is trying to determine the reasons for the overseas trip and your intent to maintain the U.S. as the principal place of residence.
 If the officer believes you have abandoned your lawful permanent resident status, he or she may ask you to sign Form I-407, Record of Abandonment of Lawful Permanent Resident Status.
-If you want to keep your green card, refused to sign this document and speak to an immigration attorney.
-Because you are not voluntarily giving up permanent residence, the CBP officer may refer you to Immigration Court for a judge to determine whether you have abandoned your green card.
+If you want to keep your green card, refuse to sign this document and speak to an immigration attorney.
+Because you are not voluntarily giving up permanent residence, the CBP officer may refer you to Immigration Court for removal proceedings and a judge to determine if you have abandoned your green card.

 One way to proactively avoid issues with green card abandonment is to apply for and obtain a reentry permit.
 Unlike a green card, which is valid for return after an absence of up to one year, the reentry permit is valid for up to two years.
-By obtaining the reentry before travel, it helps demonstrate your intent to return to the United States.
+By obtaining the reentry before departing, this travel document helps demonstrate your intent to return to the United States.